 There are five main steps of the product adoption process, which are given below:

-- Awareness: Here, the consumer is conscious about the product but lacks information.
+- Awareness: Here, the consumer is conscious of the product but lacks information.

 - Interest & Information Search: In this stage, the consumer explores information regarding a brand-new product.